Our Vision, Our Purpose, and the Vounteers & Members that make it happen.

 Reshaping the peace and security dialogue, policy and practice in Australia and our region away from an increasingly militarised and securitised approach towards a transformative women, peace and security agenda.

 Redefining security for all women within Australia’s domestic and foreign policy.

 Harnessing the collective power of women’s movements and peace movements towards our vision in Australia, our region and globally.

 Members (as of 2019: the structure of WPS Coalition is being re-examined)

 Australian Council for International Development

-Dr Anu Mundkur is the Head of Gender Equality and Social Inclusion at CARE Australia.
+Dr Anu Mundkur is an independent consultant.
 Her areas of expertise include women peace and security; feminist approaches to international relations; gender, women and international aid.
 Anu represents the Coalition on the Australian National Action Plan Inter-Departmental Sub-committee.

 Community Migrant Resource Centre